ludwigprager/azure-terraform-playground/README.md

     ```
    Wait a few seconds until Azure is able to us
 2.
+-->

 ## Use Cases
 - repeatedly apply and destroy your IaC (infrastructure as code) including the storage account
 - repeatedly apply and destroy your IaC (infrastructure as code) but keep the storage account
 - modify your IaC and test the roll-out

-## keep in mind
+## Keep in mind
-test project
+Since this is a test project
-- storage account is  deleted
+- both storage account and vault will be deleted when running the 'tear down' script.
-- vault is deleted
-- no plan presented. plan is applied without approval.
+- no 'terraform plan' presented, the plan is applied without approval.